kadiyamshivaji/CopyInc/README.md

 # incTool

-The **incTool** is a versatile Chrome extension that streamlines INC management, enabling you to efficiently copy INC numbers, severity, customize options , access notes, and instantly launch your instances with a single click.".
+The **incTool** is a versatile Chrome extension that streamlines INC management, enabling you to efficiently copy INC numbers, severity, customize options , access notes, and instantly launch your instances with a single click.

 ## Download the source code
 1. Click on the incTool.zip file